luxfi/js/README.md

 - `@luxfi/tsupp-config`: tsup for sdks
 - `@luxfi/eslint-config`: eslint config for sdks
 - `@luxfi/github-actions`: github actions for sdks

+#### Example Apps

+> These are apps published to the web

+- `teleport-demo`: This is a demo of the Lux Teleport cross-chain messaging system for EVM subnets.

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).